 There are at least three reasons to love the complete Thanksgiving dinner options from Williams Sonoma.
 The first is the brand's longstanding reputation for gourmet quality.

 The second reason is that Williams Sonoma offers the widest variety of turkey options within the complete-dinner format.
-Free range, organic, pre-brined, pre-roasted, smoked, or fried—Williams Sonoma has them all.
-And most of the birds are Willie Bird turkeys, raised humanely on a natural diet.
+Free-range, organic, pre-brined, pre-roasted, smoked, or fried—Williams Sonoma has them all.
+And most of the birds are Willie Bird turkeys, raised humanely on natural foods.

 And finally, the third reason is that Williams Sonoma has the best array of serving sizes, with complete dinners for as few as four people up to as many as 12.
 To get a feel for the kinds of dishes included, check out the Ultimate Turkey Thanksgiving package, which comes with the turkey; sausage, apple and cranberry stuffing; butter chive mashed potatoes; bacon macaroni and cheese; green bean casserole; sweet yam casserole; and Brussels sprouts with bacon.
 Plus, there's all the fixings and two pies.

 Prices range from a little under roughly $200 to around $600 for the Ultimate Turkey Thanksgiving dinner for 12.

 If you love mixing and matching to create your perfect meal, but you don't want to order from many different vendors, Harry and David offers the best a la carte Thanksgiving shopping experience.
 Simply go to HarryandDavid.com and type "thanksgiving" into the search bar.
 You will land on its Thanksgiving gifts page, where you can dive into main courses, appetizers, sides, desserts, wine, and table decorations.